openSUSE and SLES uses btrfs as it's default filesystem and configured snapper to automatically create filesystem-level snapshots.

 > sudo zypper remove --no-confirm snapper-zypp-plugin Loading repository data...
 Warning: No repositories defined.
 Operating only with the installed resolvables.
 Nothing can be installed.
 Reading installed packages...
 Resolving package dependencies...
 The following package is going to be REMOVED: snapper-zypp-plugin 1 package to remove.
 After the operation, 9.8 KiB will be freed.
 Continue? [y/n/v/...? shows all options] (y): y (1/1) Removing snapper-zypp-plugin-0.8.3-1.1.noarch ..............................[done]

-Timeline Snapshots are disk snapshots that are taken on hourly basis with old snapshots deleted based on a policy.
+Timeline Snapshots are disk snapshots taken on an hourly basis with old snapshots deleted based on a policy.
 This is disabled by default.
 You can disable timeline snapshot for snapper if it's somehow enabled by following these commands at the terminal:

 > sudo snapper list-configs [sudo] password for root: Config | Subvolume -------+---------- root | /